Revelation Chapters 10, 11 and 15

 “But the court which is without the temple leave out, and measure it not [at least not yet]; for it is given unto the Gentiles; and the holy city shall they [‘the Gentiles’ – those who are not of spiritual Israel] tread under foot forty and two months” (Revelation 11:2).

-Accordingly, the Gentiles shall tread under foot forty and two months the holy city until the times of the Gentiles be fulfilled (Luke 21:24).
+The Gentiles shall tread under foot forty and two months the holy city until the times of the Gentiles be fulfilled (Luke 21:24).
 Was the city of Jerusalem trodden under foot for forty-two literal months or forty-two prophetic months (twelve hundred and sixty years)?
-Have the Gentiles trodden down God’s people (the holy city) for forty-two literal months or for twelve hundred sixty years?
+Have the Gentiles trodden down Elohim’s people (the holy city) for forty-two literal months or for twelve hundred sixty years?

-This does not say the papacy.
-God’s people have been persecuted since Cain killed Abel, or in the New Testament times since AD 34, so “prophetic time” (a day for a year) has never really worked for the forty-two months in Revelation 11:2.
-But God’s true people, who compose “the holy city” or “Jerusalem,” will be persecuted (“trodden down”) by the Gentiles for forty-two literal months beginning thirty days after the “time of trouble” begins, spoken of in Daniel 12:1.
+There is no indication that this is referring to the papacy.
+Elohim’s people have been persecuted by unbelievers since Cain killed Abel, or in the New Testament times since AD 34, so “prophetic time” (a day for a year) has never worked for the forty-two months in Revelation 11:2.
+But Elohim’s true people, who compose “the holy city” or “Jerusalem,” will be persecuted (“trodden down”) by the Gentiles for forty-two literal months beginning thirty days after the “time of trouble” begins, spoken of in Daniel 12:1.

 “And I will give power unto My two witnesses, and they [‘My two witnesses’] shall prophesy a thousand two hundred and three score days clothed in sackcloth.
 These [‘My two witnesses’] are the two olive trees and the two candlesticks [‘lampstands’] standing before the Elohim of the earth” (Revelation 11:3-4, emphasis added).